Tim Laker: Mitchell Report

-Coaching and managing
+Coaching and Managing

-Laker first managed the Mahoning Valley Scrappers, the Cleveland Indians' Short-Season A affiliate, in 2007.
+Laker first managed the Mahoning Valley Scrappers, then the Cleveland Indians' Short-Season A affiliate, in 2007.
 He led the New York–Penn League side to a 37-37 record.
-However, after just one season, he was moved to the position of "roving catching instructor" within the Indians organization and replaced by Travis Fryman.
+However, after just one season, he was moved to the position of "Roving Catching Instructor" within the Indians organization and replaced by Travis Fryman.
 Laker cited health concerns related to colitis, as the reason for the change.

-In December 2009, Laker was named the manager of the Double-A West Tenn Diamond Jaxx of the Southern League, an affiliate of the Seattle Mariners.
+In December 2009, Laker was named the Manager of the Double-A West Tenn Diamond Jaxx of the Southern League, an affiliate of the Seattle Mariners.

-Laker became hitting coach for the Chicago White Sox triple-A affiliate the Charlotte Knights for the 2011 season.
-In 2016, he was the hitting coach for the Akron Rubber Ducks in the Cleveland Indians minor league system.
+Laker became Hitting Coach for the Chicago White Sox triple-A affiliate, the Charlotte Knights for the 2011 season.
+In 2016, he was the Hitting Coach for the Akron Rubber Ducks in the Cleveland Indians minor league system.

-In December 2016, Laker was named assistant hitting coach of the Arizona Diamondbacks for the 2017 season.
+In December 2016, Laker was named Assistant Hitting Coach of the Arizona Diamondbacks for the 2017 season.

-The Seattle Mariners announced their hiring of Laker as their hitting coach for the 2019 season.
+The Seattle Mariners announced their hiring of Laker as their Hitting Coach for the 2019 season.

-On November 15, 2021, the Mariners announced that Laker declined the club's offer to return as its hitting coach.
+On November 15, 2021, the Mariners announced that Laker declined the club's offer to return as its Hitting Coach.

+On November 21, 2023, Laker joined the Los Angeles Angels coaching staff as their offensive coordinator.